angzeli/Imperial-MS3.08-introduction-to-computer-controlled-experiments/README.md

 	- csv

 ---
 ## 👥 Authorship

-This project was conducted as part of the ICCE laboratory course in collaboration with:
+This project was conducted as part of the ICCE laboratory course by:

+- **Angze Li** (Imperial College London)
-- **Devan Hu**
+- **Devan Hu** (Imperial College London)

-Experimental work and initial data handling were performed jointly.
+Experimental measurements and initial data handling were performed collaboratively during scheduled laboratory sessions.
-Subsequent data analysis, visualisation, and automation scripts were primarily developed by the repository author, with contributions and discussion from the collaborator.
+Subsequent data analysis, visualisation, and automation scripts were primarily developed by **Angze Li**, with contributions and discussion from **Devan Hu**.